Ministry

 Unitarian Universalism has become the container that holds my spiritual practices and continual religious curiosity.
 What drew me to Unitarian Universalism is that while I didn’t have a set religion, I very much had my own spiritual covenant with the Divine.
 I recognized within this religious home I could explore my panentheistic theology and the multireligiosity I longed for.
 After only one visit to First Unitarian Universalist Church in Portland, Oregon, I knew I’d found a home for myself and my family.
 We became members in 2008 and in over thirteen years, my husband and I volunteered in classrooms and pageants, and I volunteered as the Usher Coordinator, with the Adult Programs Committee and on the Transitions Committee.

-Currently, I am a resident chaplain in the year-long CPE program at Mary Washington Hospital.
-Already this position has challenged my pastoral presence and ability to spiritually assess those I minister.
-It allows me to develop ministerial skills in an interfaith environment and I am grateful for this opportunity.
+Currently, I am the Staff Chaplain at Inova Loudoun Hospital.
+I am grateful my ministry led me in this direction so I can engage my multireligiosity in the clinical setting.
 My chaplain supervisor said, “God is already in the room.
 We must simply connect.”
-With that invitation, I hope to fulfill my call to ministry.
+With that invitation, I continue to fulfill my call to ministry.